Snapshot generalized ellipsometer

 How fast does it measure?

 The measurement speed is limited only by the CCD sensor’s exposure time and, to a lesser extent, by the data transfer rate between the CCD and the computer.
-In our system, measurements are routinely acquired every 10 ms, approximately 100 times faster than conventional systems.
+In our system, measurements are routinely acquired every 10 ms, approximately 100-100 times faster than conventional time-sequential systems.

 How well does it measure?

-Because our method relies on spectral modulation, the measurement quality is directly linked to the system’s spectral resolution.
-Data inversion is performed over spectral windows: narrow windows provide high spectral resolution but worsen the numerical conditioning, whereas wider windows improve resilience to noise and errors but are unsuitable for samples with strong spectral variations.
-An optimal balance must therefore be found.
+Since our method relies on spectral modulation, performance is directly linked to the system’s spectral resolution.
+Narrow spectral windows yield higher resolution but poorer numerical conditioning, while wider windows are more robust to noise yet unsuitable for samples with strong spectral features.
+Our prototype achieves a practical balance for ellipsometry, covering 400–850 nm with a spectral resolution of 20–30 nm.

 Can it perform more challenging measurements?